SzaroBury/SimpleLibraryAPI/README.md

-Simple API for library staff
+# Simple API for library staff

+### Features:
+- CRUD operations for all entities with diffrent accesability (diffrent endpoints available for three diffrent API keys)
+- Searching books by: word, availbility, relaese date, author and category.
+- Logging information in the console

+### Projects in the solution:
+- ApiServer - controllers and business logic
+- Entities - model, interfaces, enumerations
+- RepositoryEF - connection to the database
+- ApiServer.Tests - unit tests

-Entities in the system:
+### Entities in the system:
 - Author
 - Book
 - Borrowing